Narendra Patni

+He is known for pioneering and starting outsourced software services in the US and then developed a back-end in India, which is now known as "offshore services" a dominant business model in the Indian IT Industry today.
+Patni was listed in the Forbes list of India's 40 Richest in 2005.

 Early life and education

-Patni was born in 1942 in Delhi, India to a Jain Business family.
-He attended the University of Roorkee (presently known as the Indian Institute of Technology (IIT), Roorkee) and graduated with a Bachelors in Electrical Engineering in 1964.

-He then received a fellowship from the Grass Foundation to study at the Massachusetts Institute of Technology in Cambridge, MA, arriving in the US in 1964—the year before the Immigration and Naturalisation Act of 1965 started Indian emigration to the US in earnest.
-Patni obtained a Masters in Electrical Engineering at the Massachusetts Institute of Technology (SM 1966) and an SM from the Sloan School of Management (SM 1969).
+Narendra Patni was born on 9 March 1942 in Delhi, India to a Jain Business family.
+He graduated in electrical engineering from the IIT Roorkee and then he then received a fellowship from the Grass Foundation to study at the Massachusetts Institute of Technology in Cambridge, MA, arriving in the US in 1964—the year before the Immigration and Nationality Act of 1965 started Indian immigration to the US in earnest. after which he completed his MS degree in electrical engineering from the MIT.
+He also held an MBA from the MIT Sloan School of Management.